The Budapest Parliament, located in Pest along the Danube, is one of the iconic monuments of the Hungarian capital!

 The Budapest Parliament, organized around a central dome, is as impressive from the inside as it is from the outside.

-With 18,000 m2, it is one of the largest parliaments in the world, and its Neo-Gothic symmetrical façade is inspired by London’s Parliament, the Palace of Westminster.
+With 18,000 m2, it is one of the largest parliaments in the world, and its neo-gothic symmetrical façade is inspired by London’s Parliament, the Palace of Westminster.

 At 268m and 123m wide, the Hungarian Parliament is composed of nearly 700 rooms, 10 courtyards, 29 staircases and about 250 sculptures.
 Its dome, which rises to 96m, makes it one of the tallest buildings in Budapest.